NetworkContractSolutions/HelloWorld/Infrastructure/Terraform/README.md

 Outputs
 - Module outputs are defined within tf-modules; if your container app module exposes FQDN or URL, use those outputs after apply.
 Otherwise, you can read the FQDN from the azurerm_container_app resource (ingress.fqdn) inside the module.

-Security and secrets
-- Do not commit secrets.
-Prefer TF_VAR_* environment variables for sensitive inputs:
-  - TF_VAR_container_registry_username
-  - TF_VAR_container_registry_password
-- Ensure the Azure Storage backend is secured and access is scoped appropriately.

-Troubleshooting
-- MissingSubscriptionRegistration: Register Microsoft.App and related providers in your subscription.
-- Backend auth errors: Verify your identity has access to the storage account and that Azure AD auth is allowed.
-- Image pull failures: Confirm registry server/username/password are correct and that the image tag exists and is accessible.

 ## Azure DevOps Pipeline